-You might think your ERP system is covering all your business needs, but that’s not entirely the case.
-Robert Warming of Basware gives his professional opinion on why ERPs just are cutting it and why organisations should, instead, consider a robust Accounts Payable Automation solution instead.
+You might think your ERP system is covering all your business needs, but that's not entirely the case.
+Robert Warming of Basware gives his professional opinion on why ERPs just aren't cutting it and why organisations should consider a robust Accounts Payable Automation solution in addition.

 Having more than 12 years of experience in the ERP industry, I have seen how ERP systems have become increasingly complex and capable of supporting more and more critical business processes.
 However, when it comes to supporting the AP processes, most ERP systems haven't changed all that much.
 For this reason, invoice automation solutions are becoming increasingly important if you want your digitisation journey to be successful.

 Can your ERP do this?

 Ask yourself if your ERP system can do the following:

 1. Automatic Receipt and Validation of Your Supplier Invoices